Stephen Pevner

 In 2003, Pevner produced the smash hit Hollywood send-up, Matt & Ben, written by and starring Mindy Kaling and Brenda Withers.
 With seated productions Off-Broadway, Los Angeles, Chicago and a national tour, the play made Time's Top 10 for 2003.

 In 2004, Pevner commissioned an original screenplay from a young Columbia Univ. politico, Beau Willimon, on which the play Farragut North is based.
 Staged to much acclaim at The Atlantic Theater Company and The Geffen Playhouse with Chris Noth and Chris Pine, the production was included in Time's Top 10 for 2008 and has been adapted as a motion picture: The Ides of March with George Clooney directing and starring alongside Ryan Gosling, Philip Seymour Hoffman, Paul Giamatti.
 Marissa Tomei and Evan Rachael Wood of which Pevner, along with Leonardo DiCaprio, serves as executive producer.
 The film was nominated for Best Adapted Screenplay of 2011 at the 84th Academy Awards.

 In 2005, Pevner produced the New York City concert debut of Jennifer Hudson at Hammerstein Ballroom.
 Three years later, he produced the American debut of Euro-pop glamour girl Róisín Murphy.

 In 2007, Pevner conceived Schwarzwald – The Movie You Can Dance To, a motion picture incorporating multi-screen projection, live performance and a continuous dance mix.
 The film installation continues to screen in film and art festivals and nightclubs around the world.

-In 2011, Pevner produced Caligula Maximus – featuring Kayvon Zand, a musical disco circus showcasing a host of New York's most celebrated nightlife talent.
+In 2011, Pevner produced Caligula Maximus – featuring Kayvon Zand, a musical disco circus showcasing a host of New York's nightlife talent.
 Subsequently, Pevner produced Black Rose Tango, a short film about Rose Wood, called the Sally Bowles of New York's underground cabaret scene.

 In 2013, Pevner, through his production company The Saint At Large, produced the critically acclaimed Off-Broadway premiere of Nutcracker Rouge, a Baroque, burlesque ballet, at the Minetta Lane Theater which garnered a Drama Desk Nomination for the 2013-2014 Season in the category of Unique Theatrical Experience.